MYLAN 6203 MYLAN 6203 (Verapamil ER 300 mg)

 Pill imprint MYLAN 6203 MYLAN 6203 has been identified as Verapamil hydrochloride extended release 300 mg.

-Verapamil is used in the treatment of migraine prevention; high blood pressure; arrhythmia; bipolar disorder; supraventricular tachycardia (and more), and belongs to the drug classes calcium channel blocking agents, group IV antiarrhythmics.
+Verapamil is used in the treatment of migraine prevention; cluster headaches; high blood pressure; arrhythmia; bipolar disorder (and more), and belongs to the drug classes calcium channel blocking agents, group IV antiarrhythmics.
 Risk cannot be ruled out during pregnancy.
-Verapamil 300 mg is not subject to the Controlled Substances Act.
+Verapamil 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 300 mg